 TTL field.
 The default minimum TTL on Route 53 SOA records is 900 seconds.
 To change

-the TTL for resource record sets, including SOA resource record sets, use the
+the TTL for resource record sets, including SOA resource record sets, you can use the

 ChangeResourceRecordSets API.
 For more information, see